 assessed colleges and universities across the country based on millions of people who take Payscale's salary survey each year.
 While return on investment is definitely worthwhile in helping to make a college decision, it shouldn't be the leading factor.
 There are plenty of colleges out there that offer a great return on investment that may not even be listed.

-How to Figure Out a College’s True Cost of Attendance
+How to Calculate the True Cost of College Attendance

 Is the college you’re interested in really worth it?
 You can actually find that out before you even apply.
 Many colleges feature a Net Price Calculator on their financial aid website.